jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/README.md

 # Backup macOS Messages to Gmail

+Have you ever lost your phone and all your important text messages?
+Have you ever struggled with finding a very important  message in your iMessage application?
+Is Gmail your main e-mail client?
+Check out i2Gmail!

 i2Gmail is a Python utility which allows you to backup your iMessages from your macOS desktop computer to your Gmail account.
 If your macOS computer is [configured to send and receive SMS messages](https://support.apple.com/en-us/HT202549) they will also be backed up.
 Messages are stored on Gmail as regular emails.
 They are already read, archived, labeled as `Text` and easily searchable.

 Please note: i2Gmail is in beta.
 Expect hick-ups.
 Please [report all the issues](https://github.com/jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/issues).